NativeScript/NativeScript-NEXT-Workshop/labs/Lab-2/readme.md

 		<Label text=“hi from home”/>
 	</Page>

+What are we proving here?
+Nothing other than navigation works correctly when we get to that point.

 ### Step #1 - onLoaded page events

 With our home view now in place let’s turn our attention back to the ‘SplashScreen.xml’ that we built in the first lab.

 Let’s setup the scenario.
 Today it’s not uncommon to use a SplashScreen to start loading app information that might be used later in your app.
-For our purposes here we’re going to fake it.
-To simulate some kind of load we’re going to call ‘setTimeout()’ to create a delay.
+For our purposes here we’re going to fake it and use this as an opportunity to explain a few things.

+To simulate some kind of business processing we’re going to call ‘setTimeout()’ to create a slight delay.
 Something like such:

 	//Pretending we’re calling some awesome service.
 	setTimeout(function () {
+			// Do something really awesome…
+			// Finished doing something awesome.
-			//Got it.
-Now let’s navigate.
+			// Now let’s navigate.
 	}, 100);

-Now at this point we don’t actually have anywhere to put our code, good time to introduce [{N} Page Events](http://docs.nativescript.org/ApiReference/ui/core/view/knownEvents/README)
+Now at this point we don’t actually have anywhere to put our code which means it’s a good time to introduce [{N} Page Events](http://docs.nativescript.org/ApiReference/ui/core/view/knownEvents/README)

+To complete our scenario, when the page loads, we want to wait a some time then just redirect to our new home page.
+To do so let’s add the ‘setTimeout’ to our Page’s ‘onLoaded’ event.

-Let’s add this simulated logic to the Page’s ‘onLoaded’ event.
-To start we need to start by telling our view what function should run when the loaded event is fire.
-We do this by just adding an attribute to our Page element, ‘loaded=“load”’.
+To start we need to tell our view what function should run when the loaded event is fired.
+We can easily do this by just adding an attribute to our Page’s *Page* element, ‘loaded=“load”’.

 	<Page 	loaded=“load”>